neilwrobinson/nrobinson.ca/content/books.md

 Here's a list of my book recommendations:

 ### Biographies
-* Elon Muk: Telsa, SpaceX, and the Quest for a Fantastic Future by Vance, Ashlee
+* Elon Musk: Telsa, SpaceX, and the Quest for a Fantastic Future by Vance, Ashlee

 ### Business
 * Every Job is a Sales Job: How to Use the Art of Selling to Win at Work by McGovern, Cindy